The North Face Men's Resolve 2 Waterproof Jacket for $54

 Popularity: 5/5

 Macy's offers The North Face Men's Cyclone 2.0 Colorblocked Water-Repellent Windbreaker in Black Psychedelic Print/Black for $42.
 Opt for in-store pickup to avoid the $10.95 shipping charge.
-That's $7 under last week's mention, $28 off list, and the best price we could find.
+That's $28 off list and tied with our expired mention from five days ago as the lowest price we've seen.
 Buy Now

 Uniqlo offers its Uniqlo Men's Ultra Light Down Seamless Parka in several colors (Navy pictured) for $49.90 with free shipping.
 That's $20 under our February mention, $30 off, and the best price we could find.